obophenotype/CCN2/doc/CCN2_table_doc.md

 ## Taxonomy metadata table

 ### Notes:
-* Metadata specified here can also be used in the cell set table for taxonomies combining data about cells from from multiple samples & techniques.
 * At least some of these fields could potentially be populated using metadata collected on samples and primary data.

 ### Columns: